I need to get a job

-Benefits of Working a Job
+Benefits of working a job

 When teenagers work less than 20 hours a week, they may experience several benefits.
 Working may increase teens’ ability to take responsibility for themselves and their behaviors, as well as increase self-esteem, feelings of competence, and independence.
 Through employment, young people can learn ways to manage time and money, carry out instructions, adapt to rules and routines in the workplace, and work effectively with others.
 They can develop valuable skills relating to future careers and may have contact with adult employers who can give positive recommendations.
-In fact, youth who work less than 20 hours a week are more likely to go on to college and earn their degree (Mortimer, 2009).
+In fact, youth who work less than 20 hours a week are more likely to go on to college and earn their degree.

 Employment can also allow savings toward future education.
 For some families, it may be necessary for teens to contribute to the family’s income or pay for their own needs.

-Drawbacks of Working a Job
+Drawbacks of working a job

 When teenagers work more than 20 hours a week, negative effects may overshadow positive gains.
-Studies (Mortimer, 2009) have found that teenagers who work more than 20 hours a week are more likely to experience harmful effects in their school, family, and personal lives.
+Studies have found that teenagers who work more than 20 hours a week are more likely to experience harmful effects in their school, family, and personal lives.
 Adolescents who work half time or more report higher levels of emotional distress, substance abuse, and earlier sexual activity.
 Sometimes youth are exposed to older co-workers who may provide access to alcohol or drugs.
 Other adverse consequences of working long hours include fatigue, sleep deprivation, less exercise, less family time, poor school performance, and problems with the law.

 Working long hours is not the only problem teens might experience as a result of holding a job.
 Teens may spend earnings on frivolous items that contribute little to health or well-being.

-State and Federal Law
+State and federal law

 State and federal labor laws set the minimum age standards for minors who work.
 The U.S. Department of Labor requires that in most cases youth must be at least 14 years old to work.
 Laws regulate the type of work a minor may perform.
 Often, teens under 18 are prohibited from holding certain jobs and from operating specific machinery due to safety risks.